uk-ai/ukai2025/call-for-papers.md

 ---

 The UK AI Community is pleased to announce the Third UK AI Conference on Monday 23rd and Tuesday 24th of June.
-The conference will be held at The Gibbs Buidling, 215 Euston Road, London, NW1 2BE.
-We are proud to announce that this year's UK AI Conference will be supported by
-[HDR UK](https://www.hdruk.ac.uk/), the National Institute for Health Data Research!
+The conference will be held at {{ site.data.conference.venue }}.
+We are proud to announce that this year's UK AI Conference will be supported by [HDR UK](https://www.hdruk.ac.uk/), the National Institute for Health Data Research!

 In addition to plenary talks, the conference will also include short talks and poster presentations.
 We invite the submission of abstracts